 Wagepoint is honoured to be taking home (virtually, of course) the Silver Stevie® Award for Employee Engagement, and thanks all of our amazing employees for making it possible.

 Details about the Stevie Awards for Great Employers and the list of 2021 Stevie winners are available here.
+Watch our segment from the award ceremony below!

 About the AuthorFollow on Twitter Follow on Linkedin Visit Website More Content by Kasia Wind